ronaldcoe/my_app/README.md

  - Node.js: Allows the used of JavaScript for the backend.
  - Express: Lightweight and fast web framework for Nodejs.
  - MongoDB: NoSQL database to store our data.
+ - Nodemon: This is use to facilitate the development enviroment.
+This dependecy will automatically refresh the server after a change is made to the code.

 # Useful Websites